Drain Stopper

 6. If there are no set screws on either the stopper or the knob, the mechanism in question is most likely a channel/pin mechanism.

-7. After removing the stopper from the channel, slowly rotate it in the other direction so that the pin on the top part of the part lines up with the slot on the bottom.
+7. After removing the drain stopper from the channel, slowly rotate it in the other direction so that the pin on the top part of the part lines up with the slot on the bottom.

 8. To remove the cap, give it a little wiggle to loosen it.